slebed/KingShroud/shrouds/kings_shroud.md

 Print the KingsShroud_v176.stl face down on the bed in your primary color.
 Note that these parts were designed to be printed with Petg and are a tight fit.
 If printing in ABS, please allow for shrinkable.
 Use 4 perimeters, 5 top and bottom layers.

-> **Note:** The are four sacrificial holes that will need to be drilled out prior to assembly.
+> **Note:** The are four 'Pokey Poke' holes that will need to be drilled out prior to assembly.

 ## Assembly instructions